As The Coronavirus Crisis Heats Up, Why Aren't We Hearing From The CDC?

 Asked, for example, why Easter was targeted as a possible timeline for lifting social distancing measures, the president replied, "I just thought it was a beautiful time.
 It would be a beautiful time, a beautiful timeline.
 It's a great day."

-A follow-up question asked if that was based on any data, and the president again said that he thought it would be a beautiful timeline.
+A follow-up question asked whether the time was based on any data, and the president again said that he thought it would be a beautiful timeline.

 "I am concerned that I haven't seen CDC as a participant in the briefings in days, and that CDC does not seem to be speaking otherwise directly to the public, which is really a break with how they have communicated about past epidemics in the United States," says Tom Inglesby, director of the Johns Hopkins Center for Health Security.

 "We're in the middle of the most serious epidemic that this country has experienced probably in 100 years, and CDC is the organization that studies and prepares for and responds to epidemics, and is known throughout the world for that expertise," says Inglesby.
-"To me it seems like they should be a central participant in all communications with the public."
+"To me, it seems like they should be a central participant in all communications with the public."

 At the White House briefings, science and public health questions often get addressed by Anthony Fauci, the head of the National Institute of Allergy and Infectious Diseases, or the coronavirus response coordinator, Ambassador Deborah Birx.